almond-bongbong/react-slot-counter/README.md

 ## Contributing

-Contributions, issues, and feature requests are welcome!
-If you'd like to contribute, please follow these steps:

-1. Fork the project
-2. Create a new branch for your feature or bugfix
-3. Commit your changes
-4. Push your changes to the branch
-5. Open a pull request

-Please also make sure to update tests as appropriate and follow the coding style of the project.
+Contributions are always welcome!

+## Support Us

+If you find this library useful, consider giving us a star on [GitHub!](https://github.com/almond-bongbong/react-slot-counter/stargazers) Your support is greatly appreciated and it helps the project grow.

 ## License

-This project is licensed under the MIT License
+This project is licensed under the MIT License.